 Today, Farrell treats 275 clients through its residential program and an additional 750 clients in its outpatient program each year.
 With the most affordable care options in the area and staff with decades of experience, Farrell is so much more than a typical treatment center.

 In 2019, Farrell merged with Gilead Community Services, expanding the services both organizations provide.
 As part of Gilead’s continuum of care, Farrell clients have access to mental health resources and other community services that Gilead provides.
 Through this merger, Farrell has been able to expand its services to Middletown.

 An inpatient program for men experiencing substance abuse and mental health challenges.

-Available for both men and women struggling with substance abuse and addiction that need support and structure while living in the community.
+Available for both men and women that need support and structure while living in the community.

 Specialized outpatient counseling offered in group, individual or family therapies.